YaShen998/GATES/readme.md

 }
 ```

+## 🙋‍♂️ Contact
+If you have any questions or Academic collaboration interests, feel free to reach out:

+GitHub: [YaShen998](https://github.com/YaShen998), Email: ya.shen@ecs.vuw.ac.nz

 ## 🙏 Acknowledgements
 We gratefully acknowledge the prior works by [Victoria Huang](https://niwa.co.nz/people/victoria-huang), [Chen Wang](https://niwa.co.nz/people/chen-wang), and [Yifan Yang](https://scholar.google.com/citations?user=dO8kmG4AAAAJ&hl=zh-CN), whose codes laid the foundation for this simulator.
 This work was also supported by the [AI-SCC & Big Data Group](https://ecs.wgtn.ac.nz/Groups/AISCC/WebHome) at Victoria University of Wellington.

 ## 📝 License
 This project is licensed under the MIT License.